smoca-ag/lightweight-kotlin-redux/README.md

 `onStateChanged` will be called on coroutine with limitedParallelism = 1.
 The methode may be called again as soon as the coroutine is freed (for example when calling a other suspending function).

 The `StateObserver` will be called for any state change, not just the specific changes it accesses.
 It is the responsibility of the `StateObserver` to ensure that processes are not unintentionally triggered more than once.
+If only a sub state should be listened to, classes can overwrite `selectSubState`.
+Instead of the whole state, the selected sub state will be compared.
+Then only if a difference between these sub states is detected, `onStateChanged` will be triggered.

 ## Saga